IODevBlue/ZoomableSwiftImageView/README.md

 Usage
 -----
-Import `ZoomableSwiftImageView` and then create an instance by providing an Image:
+Import `ZoomableSwiftImageView` and then create an instance by providing an `Image`:
 ```swift
 import SwiftUI
 import ZoomableSwiftImageView